 About the Instructors: We are Ann and Brian Jeans, certified yoga instructors (RYT 200) who have also trained in mindfulness practice (Penn Medicine).
 We teach people of all shapes, sizes, ages and ability levels, both in group and private settings.
 We are familiar with a wide range of the traditional Hatha yoga styles including Vinyasa, Ashtanga, Bikram (Hot Yoga), Iyengar and Restorative.We love helping people of all ages and walks of life take care of themselves through mindful movement and focused breathing.
 It’s truly a blessing to be able to share the tools we have discovered on our own paths to health and well-being with others.
 And we have fun doing it!

-We truly believe yoga is for everyone, that’s why we offer mat and chair sessions for all levels.
-We are passionate about bringing the principles of yoga – physical postures, meditation, and breathing – to atypical populations, outside of the classic yoga studio space, and offer our classes in community, corporate, and private settings where participants can feel supported while safely finding their own practice.
-Feel free to explore our Class Calendar for more details on when and where.
+We are passionate about bringing the principles of yoga to atypical populations outside of the classic yoga studio space; and offer our classes in community, corporate, and private settings where participants can feel supported while safely finding their own practice.
+Feel free to explore our Class Calendarfor more details on when and where.

 Check out the Feedback Page to hear what some of our students of all shapes, sizes, ages and mobility levels say about practicing yoga with Team Sun Wellness.
-Our full line up can be found on the Class Calendar!
+You can also Meet Our Students and hear what yoga means to them.